-"In preparing for battle, I have always found that plans are worthless, but the planning process was indispensable",...
+"In preparing for battle, I have always found that plans are worthless, but the planning process was indispensable", ...

-...and he was absolutely correct since that thought process that applies to battles in war also applies to our annual and quarterly sales plans we achieve as we advance into new territories, we defeat our competitors, and we win more customers.
-Ideally, as a result of the planning process with the entire sales team, we get to surpass our quota and margin objectives, but, at the very least, given the detailed thinking that goes into any sales planning process, we are much more prepared to deal with the realities of the market and with our prospects and customers when their plans change.
+...and he was absolutely correct since that same thought process that applies to battles in war also applies to our annual and quarterly sales plans.
+In our sales planning, we advance into new territories, we defeat our competitors, and we win more customers.
+Ideally, as a result of a fully engaged planning process with the entire sales team, we get to surpass our quota and margin objectives, but, at the very least, given the detailed thinking that goes into any sales planning process, we are much more prepared to deal with the realities of the market and with our prospects and customers when their own business plans change.

 At a very different level, it was Mike Tyson, the controversial boxing athlete, who simply said...
-"Everyone has a plan, until they get punched in the mouth"
+"Everyone has a plan, until they get punched in the mouth."

-Somewhat by definition an annual sales plan constructed in November of any year during the annual budgeting process, which looks out on how prospects will be thinking and what existing customers will be doing 12 and 18 months into the future is "somewhat" marginally useless.
-That having been said, the critical component is the actual process of bringing the plan together with the sales team and all the related departments to work through future products, personnel hiring and training decisions, lead gen plans from Marketing while figuring out what fits into the actual budget.
+Somewhat by definition an annual sales plan constructed in November of any year during the annual budgeting process, which looks out on how prospects will be thinking and what existing customers will be doing 12 and 18 months into the future can only be "somewhat effective" given the length of absolute time and the unknowns of customer forecasting in general and personnel changes specifically.

+That having been said, the most critical component in sales planning is the actual process of bringing the plan together with the sales team and all the related departments to work through future products, personnel hiring and training decisions, lead gen plans from Marketing while figuring out what fits into the actual budget.

-As to where Sales Plans "fit" in the completion of your company's annual Business Plan, the one that is officially approved by your Board of Directors and therefore becomes the yardstick against which all of your sales activities and results will be measured, please note the graphic here to the left.
+As to where Sales Plans "fit" in the completion of your company's annual Business Plan, the one that is officially approved by your board of directors and therefore becomes the yardstick against which all of your sales activities and results will be measured, please note the graphic here to the left.